zenvia/zenvia-openapi-spec/spec/tags/content-types.md

 <SchemaDefinition schemaRef="#/components/schemas/content.template" showWriteOnly="true" />

+### Submitting a template content for approval
+If you already have a WhatsApp business account with us, just send email to *whatsapp@zenvia.com* and we will start the process for you.

 ## Card

 The card is the container that holds the information that should be displayed by the connector.